-Several of the finest Chardonnays we have tried in the Napa Valley are made by local producers but are sourced from neighboring Sonoma County.
+Several of the finest Chardonnays we have tried in Napa Valley are made by local producers but are sourced from neighboring Sonoma County.
 Parallel has access to a premium vineyard in the Russian River Valley and continues to source from this site.

 Parallel does not vineyard designate their wines so one doesn’t always know the exceptional pedigree of their source vineyards.
-However, in 2018 only, the source for their Chardonnay is from a very special Napa Valley vineyard at an elevation of about 1,600 feet on the western edge of Mt.
+However, in 2018 only, the source for their Chardonnay was from a very special Napa Valley vineyard at an elevation of about 1,600 feet on the western edge of Mt.
 Veeder in the Mayacamas mountains (end of Wall Road).
-From our own knowledge, these are among the oldest Chardonnay vines in all of the Napa Valley (the Hayne Vineyard in Coombsville has Chardonnay still growing originally planted in the late 1960s).
+From our own knowledge, these are among the oldest Chardonnay vines in all of Napa Valley (the Hayne Vineyard in Coombsville has Chardonnay still growing originally planted in the late 1960s).
 Like other vintages of this wine, it was fermented and aged in oak puncheons (about 50% new) and went through partial malolactic fermentation.

-There is a noticeable freshness to this wine, both on the bouquet and on the palate.
-Aromas of citrus blossom, honeysuckle, lemongrass and a lime zest.
+The 2018 Parallel Chardonnay offers a noticeable freshness, both on the bouquet and on the palate.
+The bouquet offers aromas of citrus blossom, honeysuckle, lemongrass and a lime zest.
 This wine is about the varietal characteristics rather than any overt influences from the oak.
 Rounded but not heavy or viscous, the wine is carried by its fruit and its acidity.
 Notes of baking spices and crème brûlée.
 Drinks very nicely by itself.
 And for this particular vintage, they did not have enough 750ml bottles to complete the bottling, so ultimately, they bottled 49 magnums (each hand-signed by Philippe).

 Incidentally the first vintage of Chardonnay produced for Parallel was the first Chardonnay that Philippe made for any of his clients.